Gain effective tips and strategies for responding to negative reviews and handling unhappy customers.

 Every business makes mistakes.
 Sometimes negative reviews will include honest criticism that you shouldn’t try to deny.

-Refusing to acknowledge the experience of your customers also sends the message that you don’t care about them.
+Refusing to acknowledge your customer’s experiences also sends the message that you don’t care about them or encourage their honest feedback.
 Leave your pride at the door, own up to mistakes, and use negative reviews as an opportunity to improve.

-On the flip side, there are certain reviews that don’t warrant an apology.
+On the flip side, certain reviews don’t warrant an apology.
 Posts including spam or hate speech should be ignored or reported.

 If a customer is blatantly lying or providing an inaccurate portrayal of what transpired during their visit to your store, you shouldn’t hesitate to share details that they may have conveniently left out.

 Apologize for their frustration and then gently point out why their review is incorrect.
+Address the issue without using language that accepts the blame.
 While it’s unlikely that you will earn back their business, you are at least protecting your online reputation in the eyes of future readers and potential customers.

 When responding to negative reviews your goal is to stop the conversation from continuing in public.
 The worst possible outcome is getting into an on-going dialogue with an outraged customer or provoking them to post additional comments on other review sites.